Guild: Women in guilds

+Medieval period

-For the most part, medieval guilds limited women's participation, and usually only the widows and daughters of known masters were allowed in.
+Women's participation within medieval guilds was complex and varied.
+On one hand, guild membership allowed women to participate in the economy that provided social privilege and community.
+On the other hand, most trade and craft guilds were male-dominated and frequently limited women's rights if they were members, or did not allow membership at all.
+The most common way women obtained guild membership was through marriage.
+Usually only the widows and daughters of known masters were allowed in.
 Even if a woman entered a guild, she was excluded from guild offices.
-It's important to note that while this was the overarching practice, there were guilds and professions that did allow women's participation, and that the Medieval era was an ever-changing, mutable society—especially considering that it spanned hundreds of years and many different cultures.
+While this was the overarching practice, there were guilds and professions that did allow women's participation, and the medieval era was an ever-changing, mutable society—especially considering that it spanned hundreds of years and many different cultures.
 There were multiple accounts of women's participation in guilds in England and the Continent.
 In a study of London silkwomen of the 15th century by Marian K. Dale, she notes that medieval women could inherit property, belong to guilds, manage estates, and run the family business if widowed.
 The Livre des métiers de Paris (Book of Trades of Paris) was compiled by Étienne Boileau, the Grand Provost of Paris under King Louis IX.
 It documents that 5 out of 110 Parisian guilds were female monopolies, and that only a few guilds systematically excluded women.
 Boileau notes that some professions were also open to women: surgeons, glass-blowers, chain-mail forgers.
 Entertainment guilds also had a significant number of women members.
 John, Duke of Berry documents payments to female musicians from Le Puy, Lyons, and Paris.
+In Rouen women had participated as full-fledged masters in 7 of the city's 112 guilds since the 13th century.
+There were still many restrictions.
+Medieval Parisian guilds did not offer women independent control of their work.

 Women did have problems with entering healers' guilds, as opposed to their relative freedom in trade or craft guilds.
 Their status in healers' guilds were often challenged.
 The idea that medicine should only be practiced by men was supported by some religious and secular authorities at the time.
 It is believed that the Inquisition and witch hunts throughout the ages contributed to the lack of women in medical guilds.